SHOWING 1 - 1 OF 1 RESULTS

 The Domestic Dependent Elementary and Secondary Schools (DDESS) provide special education at Fort Stewart.

-Brittin Elementary, Diamond Elementary, and Fort Stewart Elementary schools provide special education services to all eligible students whose families meet the housing requirements for their children to attend a Department of Defense stateside school.
+Kessler Elementary, Diamond Elementary, and Murray Elementary schools provide special education services to all eligible students whose families meet the housing requirements for their children to attend a Department of Defense stateside school.